 This luxurious, subtly-spiced Curried Coconut Pumpkin Soup recipe will warm you from the inside out.
-It is naturally vegan, Whole30-compliant, paleo, and gluten-free.
+It is naturally vegetarian, vegan, Whole30-compliant, paleo, and gluten-free.
 It is made with canned pumpkin, coconut milk, coconut oil, onion, garlic, ginger, broth, and curry powder.
 Learn how to make homemade pumpkin soup with this quick and easy recipe that is ready in just 20 minutes!

-This easy-to-make soup is ideal for chilly weather and evenings when you want something simple and comforting.
-It is thick, full of flavor and comes together in mere minutes!
-It is perfect for meal prepping, so feel free to make a batch ahead of time to have on hand for the coming week.
+This easy-to-make pumpkin soup is ideal for chilly weather and evenings when you want something simple and comforting.
+It is thick, flavorful, and comes together in mere minutes!
+It is perfect for meal prepping, so you can easily make a batch ahead of time to have on hand for the coming week.

 Not only is this pumpkin soup recipe quick and easy, it is also extremely nutritious.
 Pumpkin is rich in Vitamin A, which is important for keeping your eyesight sharp.
 Pumpkin is also a good source of fiber, which keeps you feeling full for longer on fewer calories.
 Coconut milk gives the soup a rich and creamy consistency, without the use of any dairy.